-Rotary Controls and Faders may be adjusted by grabbing them with the mouse and dragging.
-Rotary controls are adjusted by dragging left or right and faders by dragging up or down.
+Rotary Controls, sliders and Faders may be adjusted by grabbing them with the mouse and dragging.
+Rotary controls and horizontal sliders are adjusted by dragging left or right and faders by dragging up or down.
 Double-clicking a Fader or Rotary knob returns the value to the default.
 E.g. unity gain on a channel strip fader.
 Bargraph shows peak level